JovanLukic79/Jovan_Lukic_Portfolio/README.md

 <ins>Scorbot Controls<ins/>

 Between May 2022 - May 2023 I took part in a graduate level research to provide the field of robotics with contribution in regards to 'Mobile Manipulators' and their use in industrial seeting.
 I initially started my work performing systems level testing, hardware component troubleshooting, and I later on moved to development.
-MY role then turn to creating the necessary controls scheme in order to manipulate a 6-DOF robotic arm the was integrated onto the platform.
+My role then turn to creating the necessary controls scheme in order to manipulate a 6-DOF robotic arm the was integrated onto the platform.
 The specific model that I was working with was a 'Scorbot ER III' robotic arm.
 After some time, I was able to complete this side of the prokect with my work being presented down below.

 Project Link: https://github.com/JovanLukic79/scorbot_control_2